 A firm of certified public accountants evaluated internal controls and tested compliance with the federal program requirements, as applicable, for the District's major federal program.
-That firm's report is available from Public Utility District No. 1 of Okanogan County.
+That firm's report is available on our website, http://portal.sao.wa.gov/ReportSearch.
+That report includes a finding regarding internal controls over federal suspension and debarment requirements.